Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Performance in NYISO

 and the corresponding empirical slope

-The results in Table~\ref{tab:impact-24jun-2025} show that the realized slopes lie between roughly $8$ and $41$\$/MWh per 1000~MWh.
-These magnitudes are fully consistent with the calibrated Summer–Peak coefficients $k_{\rm E}^{+}\in[34.64,\,46.48]$/1000MWh obtained from the perturbation experiments in Section~\ref{sec:modelling_ke}.
-Thus, the empirical price impact observed during the largest trading day strongly supports the validity of our linear approximation and our chosen parameter values.
+The results in Table~\ref{tab:impact-24jun-2025} show that the realized slopes lie between roughly $8$ and $41$\$/MWh per 1000~MWh, fully consistent with the calibrated Summer-Peak coefficients obtained in Section~\ref{sec:modelling_ke}, namely $k_{\rm E}^{+} \in [34.64, 46.48]$ \$/1000~MWh.
+The empirical price impact observed during the largest trading day thus strongly supports the validity of our linear approximation and our chosen parameter values.

+Table~\ref{tab:test_zone_execution} reports, for each zone, the number of active trading hours, the average absolute position size, and the resulting P\&L. The largest virtual positions are taken in Long Island, which is consistent with its market characteristics: the zone combines frequent and sizable DART spikes with high average load, implying a relatively low marginal price impact per traded MWh.
+Finally, Table~\ref{tab:zone_exec_agg} reports zone-level performance, while Table~\ref{tab:yearly_totals_small} aggregates results across all zones for each test year.